Duxah/FreePCB-2/sm_def.md

   To open the pad properties you need to do the following:

-1) Select the part of interest
+1) Select the part of interest on the board (left click)
 2) Press F2-Edit Footprint
 3) Then select the pad in the footprint editor
 4) Press F1-Edit Pad, a dialog box will open